Fall and Halloween season has arrived and that means it’s once again time for a spooktacular experience at SoIN’s oldest and scariest haunted house.

 - According to the website, the haunted house is not recommended for pregnant women, children under age 10, or people with asthma, heart conditions, or those who have had recent surgery.

-- A few fast and fun facts about the mansion and Carriage House: They have been auctioned off at the turn of the century, saved from demolition in 1962-63 by Historic New Albany, and served as the offices for the American Legion Bonnie Sloan Post in New Albany (1946-1964).
+- A few fast and fun facts about the mansion and Carriage House: They were auctioned off at the turn of the century, saved from demolition in 1962-63 by Historic New Albany, and served as the offices for the American Legion Bonnie Sloan Post in New Albany (1946-1964).

 - The Friends of Culbertson Mansion was formed in 1997, after a decade of being a volunteer group.
 Today, the non-profit organization serves to “promote and develop the Culbertson Mansion State Historic Site through financial contributions, historic preservation, and accurate restoration.”

-Opens the last weekend in September and is open every Friday and Saturday in October.
-Doors open at 7 p.m.
-Tickets are $15 per person and can be purchased at the ticket tent behind the Culbertson Mansion beginning at 7 p.m. on event nights.
-For more information: (812) 944-9600.
+“House of Anguish” is open 7-11 p.m., every Friday and Saturday from September 27 - October 26.
+Tickets are $18 per person and can be purchased online or at the ticket tent behind the Culbertson Mansion beginning at 7 p.m. on event nights.
+For more information call (812) 944-9600.

 Find out more about the Culbertson Mansion State Historic Site and its Haunted House.